 - In the Czech Republic, children's views in public settings are taken into account as part of the school external evaluation, when children's well-being is assessed.
 Based on these reports, a comment about the atmosphere in the school is included in the public school inspection report.
-Internally, schools may also monitor children's well-being and happiness when conducting their self-assessments. - In the Flemish Community of Belgium, children's views are monitored in both family day care settings and day care centres.
-Though not compulsory, tools have been developed to enable family day care providers and day care centres assess how children experience the settings.
-The Self-Assessment Instrument for Care Settings (SiCs) starts by scanning well-being and involvement and helps to identify factors in the environment that may affect them.
-MyProfile, originally developed as ZiKo-Vo for family day care providers, helps practitioners in all kinds of settings for young children monitor children's development.
-Both instruments help the settings monitor each child and tailor their approach to the child's individual needs.
-Additionally, for preschool children (3-5 year-olds) a more extensive monitoring system is available: POMS, the Process-Oriented Monitoring System.
+Internally, schools may also monitor children's well-being and happiness when conducting their self-assessment. - In the Flemish Community of Belgium, children's views are monitored in both family daycare settings and daycare centres.
+Although not compulsory, tools have been developed to enable these settings to assess children's experiences.
+The Self-Assessment Instrument for Care Settings (SiCs) starts with a scanning of well-being and involvement, and helps to identify factors in the environment that may affect children.
+MyProfile originally developed as ZiKo-

+Vo for family daycare providers - helps practitioners in all kinds of settings for young children to monitor children's development.
+Both instruments help the settings to monitor each child and tailor their approach to the child's individual needs.
+For pre-school children (3-5 year-olds), there is also a more extensive monitoring system available: POMS, the Process-Oriented Monitoring System.